 Pelger-Huet Anomaly

-When present on a peripheral blood smear, more than 70% of the segmented neutrophils will have bi-lobed or mono-lobed nuclei.
+More than 70% of the segmented neutrophils will have bi-lobed or mono-lobed nuclei when present on a peripheral blood smear.
 A bi-lobed nucleus will have two round segments of nearly equal size, connected by a thin chromatin strand.
-A mono-lobed nucleus may be peanut shaped, slightly indented, or round; chromatin appears fully mature and parachromatin is evident.
+A mono-lobed nucleus may be peanut-shaped, slightly indented, or round; chromatin appears fully mature, and parachromatin is evident.
 Pelger-Huet anomaly in the homozygous state has an increased number of cells with singular round nuclei and decreased numbers of the bi-lobed forms.

-The main function of neutrophils is phagocytosis.
-Neutrophilic function (phagocytosis) is not affected in either the acquired or the inherited anomaly.
-Since inherited Pelger Huet anomaly is associated with functionally normal neutrophils, the neutrophils are considered a nonpathological variant.
+The primary function of neutrophils is phagocytosis.
+Neutrophilic function (phagocytosis) is unaffected by either the acquired or the inherited anomaly.
+Since inherited Pelger Huet anomaly is associated with functionally normal neutrophils, neutrophils are considered a nonpathological variant.

-The image to the right is a peripheral blood smear on a Pelger-Huet patient.
-Note the hyposegmentation of the neutrophils.
+The image to the right shows a peripheral blood smear from a Pelger-Huet patient.
+Note the hypopigmentation of the neutrophils.